Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

 We evaluate four state-of-the-art coding agents in our multi-hunk bug repair study: \codex\footnote{\url{https://openai.com/codex/}} (OpenAI), \geminicli\footnote{\url{https://cloud.google.com/gemini/docs/codeassist/gemini-cli}} (Google), \claudecode\footnote{\url{https://www.claude.com/product/claude-code}} (Anthropic), and \qwencode\footnote{\url{https://github.com/QwenLM/qwen-code}} (Alibaba).
 These agents were selected because they represent four leading industrial efforts in autonomous code generation and repair.
 Together, they capture diverse design philosophies and interaction paradigms across the current landscape of tool-augmented LLM systems.

-\codex, developed by OpenAI, serves as one of the most widely adopted code generation models, forming the foundation for tools such as GitHub Copilot. \geminicli, part of Google’s Gemini Code Assist ecosystem, integrates closely with real-world developer environments through command-line and IDE interfaces. \claudecode, from Anthropic, focuses on interpretable code manipulation and task execution, enabling multi-step problem solving through structured reasoning loops.
+\codex, developed by OpenAI, is one of the most widely adopted coding agents. \geminicli, part of Google’s Gemini Code Assist ecosystem, integrates closely with real-world developer environments through command-line and IDE interfaces. \claudecode, from Anthropic, focuses on interpretable code manipulation and task execution, enabling multi-step problem solving through structured reasoning loops.
 Finally, \qwencode, released by Alibaba Cloud, is an open-source multilingual code model designed for reproducible research and extensibility across programming tasks.
 These four agents collectively span a broad spectrum of model architectures, tool integrations, and accessibility levels, from proprietary commercial platforms to open research frameworks.